unbxd/search-JS-library/docs_new/gettingStarted/codeDemoPlayground.md

 {:toc}

 ## Check demo playground
+The below steps will help you view a demo of how the search sdk works.
+It is a simple ecommerce website with search & category pages.
+The latest unbxd search sdk is integrated with the same.
+The demo data is of fashion vertical.

 1. Create an account & sign in to https://codesandbox.io/(Optional, but recommended, so as to get unlimited free codesandboxes)
 2. Hit [demo code url](https://codesandbox.io/s/vanilla-sandbox-demo-ezmi0v) in browser.